Robin131998/Assignment3/README.md

 - [ ]  Create a tagging framework to define tags such as "topic" and "difficulty level."
 - [ ]  Develop functionality to apply tags to questions.
 - [ ]  Implement a search and filter feature based on tags.

+### Requirements_4
+### Description:
+ The system shall analyze data for biases and automatically correct any imbalances to ensure fair and diverse training datasets.

+### Assumptions:

+- Biased data negatively impacts AI model fairness and accuracy.
+- Developers will rely on the system’s automated corrections to produce balanced datasets.

+### Validation Plan:

+- Test whether the bias detection system correctly identifies and highlights biases in datasets.
+- Verify the functionality of the automated correction process with imbalanced datasets.

+### Tasks:

+- [ ]  Develop algorithms to detect bias metrics (e.g., demographic representation, topic overrepresentation).
+- [ ]  Implement functionality to apply automatic corrections to biased data.
+- [ ] Test the bias correction system using real-world datasets.